 The One Thing Fans Always Comment On

-"People recognize in all of my red carpet photos, I always have my eyebrow cocked," she explains, adding that she often has to work on relaxing her face.
+"People recognise in all of my red carpet photos, I always have my eyebrow cocked," she explains, adding that she often has to work on relaxing her face.
 "I think it's my left one.
 It's an automatic thing.
 I saw a comment that was like, 'Tell Lili's makeup artist to work on her eyebrow symmetry.'
 I was like, 'What?
 Do you think my eyebrow is just drawn up there?'"
 The good news?
 Those very expressive eyebrows means she can get her point across — without saying a damn word.

 Read these stories next: